Can Social Media Posts Affect My Car Accident Claim?

 After a car accident, you may want to let friends and family know what happened and how you’re feeling.
 However, avoid using social media to communicate this, as insurance companies scour it to try and minimize any of your injuries.

 Further, social media posts can harm your car accident claim, no matter how innocent or well-intentioned.
 Insurers and the defendant’s lawyers will twist simple statements to prove you are either exaggerating or lying about your condition.
 You could also inadvertently post a message that makes it seem you were responsible for the collision.

-A New York Personal Injury Lawyer at Douglas and London protects your rights while helping you receive the maximum compensation for your injuries.
+The New York City car accident lawyers of Douglas and London can help protect your rights while helping you receive the maximum compensation for your injuries.
 Our dedicated attorneys have recovered more than $4 billion for clients in verdicts and settlements.

 Personal Injury Claims and Social Media

 After a car accident claim, an insurance company representative is going to look at your social media accounts.
 Even if you have restricted who can view your accounts, an action too few people take, you may find yourself with a friend request.
 It could be from someone working for the insurer or the defendant’s lawyer in an investigative capacity.
 These searches are now routine.

 Insurers are looking for any evidence that may hurt your claim.
 For example, a victim alleges they were disabled by a car accident, yet they post photos of themselves playing softball or engaging in other strenuous activities.
 Words matter as much as photos– an individual may post a simple statement such as “feeling fine” to a friend or relative when they are recuperating from an injury.

 Courts have ruled that it is possible to include social media posts in the Discovery Process.
 If an individual seeks to reassure a family member that they are feeling fine and post this on their page— it could end the claim right there, even if it has been taken out of context.
 An experienced personal injury lawyer can help you avoid these sorts of potential pitfalls in making your claim.